JimDesu/basis-lang/spec.md

 ### 5.12 Variants

 A **variant** is a non-buffer tagged sum.
-Variant candidates may be of any type — buffer-backed or non-buffer — including pointers, objects, command-typed values, other variants, records, and domains.
+Variant candidates may be of any type — fixed-size buffer-backed, runtime-length buffer-backed (`[]` and `[]T`), or non-buffer — including pointers, objects, command-typed values, other variants, records, and domains.
 The declaration form is:

     .variant Shape : Circle, Rectangle, Polygon